Program director

 HLIF 540.
 Leadership Perspectives and Practice.
 3,4 Units.

 Examines organizational culture and the various structures, designs, and models as they relate to leadership.
-Specific topics include change management, personnel management, governance, ethics, group dynamics, and human factor in health informatics.
-Includes an exploration of dominant theories and methods impacting management and behavior of individuals, groups and organizations.
-Four units required of students under the 2020-2021 catalog.
+Includes specific topics such as change management, personnel management, governance, ethics, group dynamics, and human factor in health informatics.
+Includes an exploration of dominant theories and methods impacting management and behavior of individuals, groups, and organizations.
+Three units required of students under the 2024-2025 catalog.

 HLIF 545.
 System Design, Implementation, and Management.
 3 Units.